camilakersten/100-Days-UI-Challenge/README.md

 #009
 Today I was a little ambitious.
 The prompt was about designing a media player, and I wanted to incoporate some from npm.
 Mind you I never did it, and had a feeble grasp about Node.js and npm.
 At the start i wanted to incoporate one that was based in React, but after some good hours I chose another one and I succeeded!
 It may have put me behind schedule, but I'm grateful to have chosen the path that would bring me the most knowledge.

+#010
+Today, I learned how to clone a Git repository.
+I followed a tutorial that covered pointer events and the ~ selector.
+I particularly enjoyed the creative use of pseudo-selectors.
+Although my intention was to make all links functional, I only managed to implement it for Facebook.
+It's way past my bedtime, and I've only completed 10% of the challenge, so I need to conserve energy.